 - Preheat oven to 350F/180C.

-- Add sourdough discard, flour, butter, maple syrup, pistachios, cranberries (and salt if adding) to a mixing bowl and bring the ingredients together to form a shaggy dough.
+- Add sourdough discard, flour, butter, maple syrup, pistachios, cranberries, spices (and salt if adding) to a mixing bowl and bring the ingredients together to form a shaggy dough.

 - Knead the dough in the bowl until it forms a smooth pliable dough (it is a soft dough and will be slightly sticky, but still very easy to handle).
 If it's too sticky, add a little more flour.
 The stickiness will depend on your discard.